find a good offer banner 2023

 Shah-i-Zinda

-Not far from the Guri Emir in Uzbekistan, among others, the women of the Timur family are buried in the necropolis of Shah-i-Zinda, which is another breathtaking building complex to visit.
-At the entrance, I force a horde of pilgrims and am met by yet another overwhelming sight.
+Not far from Guri Emir in Uzbekistan, among others, the women of the Timur family are buried in the Shah-i-Zinda necropolis, which is another breathtaking building complex that should be visited.
+At the entrance I pass a horde of pilgrims and am met by another overwhelming sight.

 He was a cousin of the Prophet Muhammad and is said to have brought Islam here as early as the 7th century.
 Everyone wanted to be buried near the living king, and Shah-i-Zinda grew with time.